Organic Fertilizer Primer

 A quick reference

 My gratitude to you on your commitment to nurture living soil!
 By choosing organic fertilizers, you feed your microbe armies, and then they cycle those nutrients.
-You are putting the parts of the program together, hurrah!
+You are putting the parts of the program together for healthy soil, healthy veggies, healthy you!
+Hurrah!

 Kelp Powder, soluble = Maxicrop